pmndrs/react-three-fiber/readme.md

 #### Does it have limitations?

 None.
 Everything that works in Threejs will work here.
-In contrast to "bindings" where a library ships/maintains dozens of wrapper components, it just reconciles JSX to Threejs dynamically: `<mesh />` simply is another expression for `new THREE.Mesh()`.
+In contrast to "bindings" where a library ships/maintains dozens of wrapper components, it just renders JSX to Threejs dynamically: `<mesh />` simply is another expression for `new THREE.Mesh()`.
 It does not know or target a specific Threejs version nor does it need updates for modified, added or removed upstream features.

 #### Is it slower than raw Threejs?